Digital Transformation in Banking & Financial Services in 2026

 How is AI being used in financial services digital transformation?

 Leading institutions have already embedded AI across fraud detection, personalization, intelligent search, document processing, and customer self-service.
-The difference between institutions seeing returns and those that are not is the data and systems behind it.
-In fragmented environments, even advanced models produce inconsistent results.
+What separates the ones seeing returns is the data and systems underneath.
+In fragmented environments, even advanced models give inconsistent results.